EikenDram/kube-build/config/README.md

 ```
 to install K3S

+Wait until K3S is up before proceeding to the next step

 ### 3. [Docker registry](https://docs.docker.com/registry/)

 Private docker registry to pull container images from in our air-gapped environment